gerekper/ganjaking/wp-content/plugins/eventON/__README.txt

 How to update eventON: http://docs.myeventon.com/documentations/update-eventon/

 == Changelog ==
+= 4.4.4 (2023-8-24) =
+FIXED: organizer name clicked on eventtop not loading anything
+FIXED: event archive pages layout styles
+FIXED: open eventcard as lightbox via ajax to use endpoint
+FIXED: ux_val = 3a not working
+FIXED: virtual url not working
+FIXED: schedule view ux_val 3a not loading event type override colors
+FIXED: countdown timer and progress bar for live events to use event end time unix
+FIXED: archive pages layout and styles
+FIXED: tiles view title not aligned with rest of tiles

 = 4.4.3 (2023-7-20) =
 FIXED: subtitle going into same line as title
 FIXED: admin settings styles